 I have been researching and writing about the life of Charles Young since I first read of his accomplishments in 1996 while serving as a historian at the Defense Intelligence Agency.
 I've been hot on his trail since, publishing Black Cadet in a White Bastion: Charles Young at West Point in 2006 and Black Officer in a Buffalo Soldier Regiment: The Military Career of Charles Young in 2010, both by the University of Nebraska Press.
-I am currently writing a third book titled A Pestiferous Rotation: African American Officers in Liberia, 1910-1942 and hope to see it published in 2017.
+I am currently under contract with the University of Nebraska Press to complete my third book titled A Pestiferous Rotation: African American Officers in Liberia, 1910-1942 and hope to see it published in 2017.

 I recently broadened my research and writing with “Buffalo Soldiers on the Western Frontier: 1866-1890” which appears in the Routledge Handbook of U.S. Diplomatic and Military History Since 1865 published in June 2013.
 I also wrote "Buffalo Soldiers in Africa: African American Officers in Liberia, 1910-1942" for the Routledge History of Race in the American Military published in 2016.
 In the second half of 2015 I worked on adapting my first two books for a stage play that a group hopes to open in Washington, DC is the next year or two.
 This is new and exciting territory!
 I have also had fun mentoring a student at SMU and two interpreters at Sequoia National Park who have reenacted the personas of Charles and Ada Young.